Lingering drought threatens Holy Land's waters

 "If you blink when you cross the Allenby Bridge," which links Jordan and the West Bank, "then you'll miss seeing the Jordan River," said Gidon Bromberg, the Israeli director of EcoPeace, an organisation of Israeli, Palestinian and Jordanian environmentalists.

-The Sea of Galilee, Israel's main water source, is less than 1 per cent of the size of Lake Ontario, and years of drought have further lowered its surface.
+The Sea of Galilee, Israel's main water source, is less than 1 per cent of the size of Lake Ontario and about a quarter of the size of Lake Taupo, and years of drought have further lowered its surface.

-Israeli meteorologists predicted in early December that the coming months would be drier than an average winter, prolonging an already troubling drought.

 Markel was optimistic, however, that a good year of rain could replenish the lake and help reverse the damage of years of drought.
 "We still have time," he said.

 The situation in the lower Jordan River is even worse.
-Around 95 per cent of the river's historic flow has been diverted for agriculture since the 1960s, including around 55 million cu m per year that are given to Jordan as part of a 1994 peace treaty.
+Around 95 per cent of the river's historic flow has been diverted for agriculture since the 1960s, including around 55 million cubic metres per year that are given to Jordan as part of a 1994 peace treaty.

 The meagre flow, in turn, has contributed to 60 per cent of the shrinking of the Dead Sea, leaving sinkholes and abandoned beachfront resorts along its shores.